allannienhuis/ngforage/README.md

 Peace out and a huge thanks to everyone who's used `ngforage` over the years!

+# angular 19

+several users have forked this repository to keep the angular updates going.
+This fork currently supports angular 19

 # ngforage

 [localforage](https://www.npmjs.com/package/localforage) bindings for Angular